maxwell-geospatial/R_geospatial_dl_tools/README.md

 * background: code to use for background if the mask data are not wall-to-wall.
 This should be a new value that does not overlap with your class codes (unless you would like to assign all the background cells to an existing class).
 * outImage: path and name of output image with file extension.
 If an extent is defined, input image will be clipped to this extent.
 * outMask: path and name of output mask with file extension.
+* mode: If "Both" export both mask and copy of image.
+If "Mask", just export mask.
+Should use "Both" if an extent is defined.

 ## chipIt()